Dr. Boerhaave’s Stomach Bitters

 Provenance: Richard T. Siri Collection

-The Celebrated Dr. Boerhaave’s Stomach Bitters is a true western bitters cherished by collectors.
+The Celebrated Dr. Boerhaave’s Stomach Bitters is a true Western bitters cherished by collectors.
 It is reported that most specimens have been found in Nevada mining towns.
 The bottle is considered very rare to extremely rare depending on the color and condition.
-Only 11 or so complete examples reside in collections.
+Only eleven or so complete examples reside in collections.

 Western-made bitters put out in the 1860s number thirteen embossed-on-glass bottles.
-Out of almost 100 brands manufactured for the western market, this is a pretty exclusive group.
+Out of almost 100 brands manufactured for the Western market, this is a pretty exclusive group.
 Of those thirteen embossed bitters bottles, approximately four are known in a square-shaped form.
-Within our museum, Dr. Boerhaave’s Stomach Bitters is in the same company with Rosenbaums Bitters, Alex Von Humboldts Stomach Bitters, and G. A. Simon’s Medicated Aromatic Bitters as the only square-shaped bitters made during the 1860s.
-There are Dr. Renz’s Herb Bitters and the E. G. Lyon’s bottle but those brands continued into the 1870s.
+Within our museum, Dr. Boerhaave’s Stomach Bitters is in the same company as Rosenbaums Bitters, Alex Von Humboldts Stomach Bitters, and G. A. Simon’s Medicated Aromatic Bitters as the only square-shaped bitters made during the 1860s.
+There are Dr. Renz’s Herb Bitters and E. G. Lyon’s bottles but those brands continued into the 1870s.